mkoelle/com.jkpiano/README.md

     - :white_square_button: Header
         - :heavy_check_mark: Navigation
         - :white_square_button: Style
-            - Links should default to white / gold?, does not stand out enough
+            - :heavy_check_mark: Links should default to white / gold?, does not stand out enough
             - Phone number should be in upper right
             - Nav should collapse in mobile view (hamburger menu)
             - phone number should be sticky in mobile view